-A Medicare health plan must provide a completed copy of this notice to enrollees receiving skilled nursing, home health or comprehensive outpatient rehabilitation facility services upon notice from the Quality Improvement Organization (QIO) that the enrollee has appealed the termination of services in these settings.
+A Medicare health plan (“plan”) must provide a completed copy of this notice to enrollees receiving skilled nursing, home health or comprehensive outpatient rehabilitation facility services upon notice from the Quality Improvement Organization (QIO) that the enrollee has appealed the termination of services in these settings.
 This notice fulfills the requirement at 42 CFR 422.626(e)(1), and must be provided no later than close of business of the day of the QIO’s notification.

 Do not use the DENC if coverage is being terminated for any of the following reasons: